Do you know what your customers want? What are their needs?

 In order to be effective, feedback should be collected passively and without the customer’s knowledge.
 Obviously, if you intend to collect personally identifiable information, you must inform the customer.

 A customer service manager will be trained in all aspects of managing customer relations, so having one individual who is qualified to do this is more effective than having a whole department who doesn’t know what they’re doing.
-See this website for more information on customer service managers and how to look after them.
+See this for more information on customer service managers and how to look after them.

-You might think that feedback will make it obvious what needs to be done to improve your business’s performance, but it actually requires some careful consideration.
+You might think that feedback will make it obvious what needs to be done to improve your business’s performance, but it (actually) requires some careful consideration.